WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ### Lazy type evaluation - prevent type parameter inference

 In this situation, what we want is for **TypeScript to defer the inference of the `Obj` until we provide it explicitly**.
-This is not possible without tricks as **the default behavior of TypeScript is to always infer the type parameter from it's first occurrence**.
+This is possible with the `NoInfer` keyword!

 The best example would be a `compare` function.